AmMiRo/Portfolio_v1/README.md

 # Portfolio

-This site is the portfolio for Amos Rose.
-It's purpose is to serve as a place to showcase his skills and projects as a developer.
+This is a former portfolio for Amos Rose made in 2020.

-## A live version of this app can be found at https://www.amosrose.com
+## An updated version of Amos' portfolio can be found at https://www.amosrose.com

 ---